CivicDataLab/Anuvad/docs/user/translating.rst

     Displays terms from the project glossary used in the current message.
 Recent edits
     List of people whom have changed this message recently using Weblate.
-Project
+Topic
-    Project information like instructions for translators, or information about its version control system repository.
+    Topic information like instructions for translators, or information about its version control system repository.

 If the translation format supports it, you can also follow supplied links to respective